bbmokhtari/django-translations/docs/guide/querysets.rst

 The relations must be an unpacked list of strings.
 They may be separated by ``__``\ s to represent a deeply nested relation.
-The models of the relations must be :ref:`translatable <translatable-models>`.
+The models of the relations must be :ref:`translatable <models.Translatable>`.

 .. note::